Skip to main content

 The main practical point is timing.
 Service is concentrated from Thursday to Saturday evenings, with Friday lunch as the extra option.
 That schedule can work well for a planned meal, but it is less useful for travellers who want flexibility across the week.
 If the plan is a weekday meal outside Thursday evening or Friday lunch, another option may be easier to fit.

-Because there is no verified cuisine type, named chef, award, price tier, or menu format available here, the safer recommendation is situational: consider La Part des Anges when its Thuin schedule matches your plans.
+Without a specified cuisine type, named chef, award, price tier, or menu format, the recommendation is situational: consider La Part des Anges when its Thuin schedule matches your plans.
 If you are comparing choices, Bagù, La Petite Gayole, Le Grand Pré, and Lettres Gourmandes are other names to review alongside it.

 The service question is simple: choose it when the schedule fits